 Gemini Imagen — Google's Visual Intelligence

-Imagen 3 — Quality Profile
+Imagen 4 — Quality Profile (Paid)

 Text rendering.
 Earlier diffusion models — Stable Diffusion, early Midjourney versions — produced illegible or distorted text in generated images.
-Imagen 3 renders clean, legible text as part of the image when prompted.
+Imagen 4 renders clean, legible text as part of the image when prompted.
 For blog thumbnails, social cards, or any image that incorporates text elements, this is significant.

 Semantic understanding.
 Complex scene descriptions with multiple interacting elements are handled more accurately.
 A prompt describing spatial relationships between objects, character interactions, or environmental layering produces more literal output.